 Our goal is to help patients and families experience the best end of life possible.
 Construction of Halifax’s first hospice residence for Nova Scotian patients and families is well underway at 618 Francklyn Street in Halifax.
-The new hospice residence will open in early April 2019.
+The new hospice residence will open on April 8, 2019.

 January 7, 2019

 The building passed a inspection and now has permanent power hooked up.
 Brick work on the outside continues, and drywall mounting on the inside is finishing.
 The elevator is being installed.

 Great progress has been made on the outside on the building!
 On the outside, the brick work on the front of the building is complete and the curb and paving is done on the right side of the building.
 Inside, the fire stopping is finishing up, the drywall is close to completion on the second floor, the spray insulation is almost done, and the elevator is currently being installed.

 November 6, 2018

 Interior work continues: drywall has been mounted from ceiling to floor.
 Permanent power — heat for the building as construction continues — will be installed soon.
 Crews are installing siding on the outside of the building now.

 October 4, 2018

 The building is now ‘weathertight’ and tradespeople are arriving on site to install systems and equipment for the hospice residence.